 Miklos at LBL in 1979

 Miklos is now world famous for his work on such problems.
 He recently had his 60’th birthday celebration at LBL.
 I gave the after dinner talk.
 This involved singing a song which was a take off of the children’s song, “Home on the Range”.
 I performed this with the help of my colleagues Xin Nian Wang and Volcker Koch.
 I think it went well.
 Everyone was saying “Oh my God” as we sang it.
 I got compared to Pavorotti, who although is now dead, could I think sing quite well.
-The power point presentation is gyulassy.ppt and a written version is gyulassy_anecdote.pdf
+The written version of the presnetaion is gyulassy_anecdote.pdf

 Miklos Gyulassy and Xin Nian Wang